-What makes the news a bit questioning, too, is that there is an undeniable tendency towards more negative (often sensational) news than positive.
-So our perceptions grow a negative world view, too, which makes it even more difficult with our ego in mind which already looks 24/7 for the next problem anyway.
+What makes the news a bit questioning, too, is that there is an undeniable tendency towards more negative (often sensational) than positive news.
+So our perceptions create a negative world view, too, which makes it even more difficult with our ego in mind already looking 24/7 for the next problem.
 What also motivated me to stop reading the news was the fact that I realized that those pepole who although reading the news, they sometimes don`t understand the topic in depth or are not able to lead constructive discussions.
 When reading the news, often our ego and head are activated, wanting to be right and superior.
 I had one former friend who craved for discussions and debates, but as soon as we started one, it was frustrating because she was not genuinely interested to hear other perspectives, but to actually just release her emotions and views that have been triggered by the news.

 2. Turn on your favorite music and DANCE!